 With retail marketing intelligence at your disposal, you can devise the perfect holiday marketing strategy.
 Be sure to plug the contemporary favorites — like plant-based protein — but don’t forget about the beloved classics — like gingerbread or pumpkin spice.

 Retail marketing is unpredictable.
 Shifts happen every single day.
 Sometimes they’re very small, minor changes, but other times, they can be industry-rocking revelations.
-When things change,
+When things change, flexibility is key.
+Although you may have a solid plan to begin with, always be ready to adjust it if need be.

 Retail Marketing During the Holiday Season